 Recipient selection is administered through the Technical Field Awards Council of the IEEE Awards Board.

-Sponsors: Dr. Kiyo Tomiyasu, IEEE Geoscience and Remote Sensing Society, IEEE Microwave Theory and Techniques Society
+Sponsors: The late Dr. Kiyo Tomiyasu, IEEE Geoscience and Remote Sensing Society, IEEE Microwave Theory and Techniques Society

-Presented to: An individual, multiple recipients or a team up to three in number.
-Candidates must be within fifteen years of their highest academic degree no more than fifteen years prior to the year of original nomination, and not more than age forty-five at the time of the nomination, to any areas of IEEE interest that promise innovative applications.
+Presented to: May be awarded to an individual, multiple recipients, or a team of not more than three, who received their highest academic degree no more than fifteen years prior to the year of original nomination, and not more than age forty-five at the time of the nomination, to any areas of IEEE interest that promise innovative applications.
 If the award is to be presented to a team, this restriction will apply to all.
 A nomination may be carried over for a maximum of three years based on the original nomination submission date.

 Scope: For outstanding early to mid-career contributions to technologies holding the promise of innovative applications